 For several months now many Nexus owners have been testing and enjoying Android Nougat.
 It’s loaded with a lot of new features, improved battery life, multi-window mode and more.
 All things HTC owners should want.
 Technically we’re now on Android 7.1.1 Nougat, which has further features and big fixes.
+Additionally, Android 7.1.2 is in a limited beta.

 The Android N beta ended in August and quickly arrived for many.
 We’ve since seen betas, developer previews, and two updates.
 HTC promised updates within 90 days, which was before the end of 2016.
 They hit their mark for unlocked devices, and are now moving on to carrier models in the US as 2017 moves forward.